 GESS Dubai is the largest education event in the Middle East bringing together education professionals over a 3 day exhibition and conference.
 Visit us at our Stand Q61 to understand how our assessments of ability, attainment and attitudes can be used to support: • Personalised teaching and learning • Determine whether students are making expected levels of progress • Benchmark school performance and support self-evaluation

 Bernard Fawcett, GL Education’s International Consultant for Central, East and South East Asia, will outline how GL data can help schools to measure the cognitive ability of each individual, personalise and differentiate teaching within classrooms, and identify the specific support needs of second language learners.

 Bernard Fawcett, the International Consultant for Asia is looking forward to exhibiting at the 21st Century Learning Conference, Hong Kong, 8-9 March 2019 Come to the stand to discover how innovative schools are using a holistic approach to formative assessment which incorporates measures of ability and student attitudes to nurture each individual’s academic performance and wellbeing.

-This seminar in Guangzhou will be a comprehensive introduction to the way many international schools are using a combination of assessments that provide data on students’ ability, attainment and attitudes to learning in order to personalise teaching and learning; improve academic performance and support whole school evaluation.
+This seminar will provide a comprehensive introduction to the way many international schools are using a combination of assessments that provide data on students’ ability, attainment and attitudes to learning in order to personalise teaching and learning; improve academic performance; and support whole school evaluation.